Republican Matt Van Epps will win Tennessee special election, averting Democratic upset, CNN projects

 House Speaker Mike Johnson hit the campaign trail for Van Epps in the final stretch Monday, and Trump called into a tele-rally for the GOP nominee, where he said he wants to see Van Epps “do better than me” in the special election results.

-“This would be a wonderful victory for us,” Trump said.
-“It’ll be a really positive sign.”
+“The Radical Left Democrats threw everything at him, including Millions of Dollars,” Trump posted on his Truth Social platform.
+“Another great night for the Republican Party!!!”

-Trump called Behn a “radical left lunatic” who “doesn’t like country music — I would say for Nashville, that’s not so good.”
+Trump on Monday called Behn a “radical left lunatic” who “doesn’t like country music — I would say for Nashville, that’s not so good.”

 Behn, a Democratic state representative who first won her seat in a 2023 special election, rejected that characterization in an interview with CNN.
 She’s also noted her comments about not liking Nashville and country music were complaints about the city’s tourism industry affecting life for residents.